gaearon/babel-plugin-react-transform/README.md

 ```

 As you can see each transform, apart from the `transform` field where you write it name, also has `imports` and `locals` fields.
 You should consult the docs of each individual transform to learn which `imports` and `locals` it might need, and how it uses them.
 You probably already guessed that this is just a way to inject local variables (like `module`) or dependencies (like `react`) into the transforms that need them.

+Note that when using `React.createClass()` and allowing `babel` to extract the `displayName` property you must ensure that [babel-plugin-react-display-name](https://github.com/babel/babel/tree/development/packages/babel-plugin-react-display-name) is included before `react-transform`.
+See [this github issue](https://github.com/gaearon/babel-plugin-react-transform/issues/19) for more details.

+You may optionally specify an array of strings called `factoryMethods` if you want the plugin to look for components created with a factory method other than `React.createClass`.
+Note that you don’t have to do anything special to look for ES6 components—`factoryMethods` is only relevant if you use factory methods akin to `React.createClass`.

 ## Writing a Transform